Grasple is unique in providing support for Linear Algebra.

 The answer is a vector

-We consider a vector to be a 1xn matrix, so this is the same as adding a matrix.
+We consider a vector to be a "n x 1" matrix, so this is the same as adding a matrix.

 A column vector and row vector are two different answers.
 If you want both of them to be marked as correct, provide both of them as correct answer by adding multiple correct answers.
-Learn how to add additional answers here.
+Lean how to add extra answers for math exercises here.

 The answer is a number